The Streaming Instability Cannot Form Planetesimals from mm-size Grains in Pressure Bumps: Results

 Figure \ref{fig:dmax} shows the maximum particle density for all of our runs as a function of time.
 For \texttt{high-res, A=0.5} the density peaks at $t = 180\Omegainv$ (vertical dotted line) at only 12\% of the Roche density.
 Figures \ref{fig:steps} and \ref{fig:hi-res-1800} show what is happening in the simulation at around this time.
 Figure \ref{fig:steps} shows the dust-to-gas ratio $Z = \Sigma_p / \Sigma_g$ for three snapshots centered around $t = 180\Omegainv$.
 Particle feedback forms large scale particle filaments across the entire domain, but we note that these are much wider and less dense structures than the ``strong clumping'' associated with the SI \citep[$\sim 0.3H$ vs $\sim 0.01H$][]{Yang_2017}.

 While particle filaments drift across the simulation, Figure \ref{fig:steps} also shows a large steady-state particle pileup around the point with minimum headwind $\eta$.
 There, the dust-to-gas ratio reaches $Z \gtrsim 0.03$ at its peak. \citet{Sekiya_2018} showed that the clumping structure of the SI scales with $Z/\Pi$.
 In the region within $\pm 0.1H$ from the peak in $Z$ has $0.028 < \Pi < 0.030$, which gives a normalized dust-to-gas ratio of $Z/\Pi \approx 1.06$.
 For comparison, we also show the strong clumping criteria obtained by \citet{Carrera_2015,Yang_2017,Li_2021} for this particle size.
 In addition, Figure \ref{fig:SI_criterion} shows these criteria in terms of $Z/\Pi$ vs $\tau$.
-The key take-away is that our \texttt{high-res} simulation has a very prominent peak in $Z/\Pi$ that is deep inside the region where the SI is expected to be active and lead to strong clumping.
+The key take-away is that our \texttt{high-res} simulation has a very prominent peak in $Z/\Pi$ that is deep inside the region where the SI would cause strong clumping if the conditions held over an extended radial region of the disk.
 Yet, our \texttt{high-res} simulation shows no sign of strong clumping.
-Furthermore, the simulation has run long enough ($t_{\rm max} = 265\Omegainv$) for strong clumping to develop \citep[Figure 2 of][]{Li_2021}.
+Furthermore, the simulation has run long enough ($t_{\rm max} = 265\Omegainv$) for filaments to develop \citep[Figure 2 of][]{Li_2021}.

-The apparent discrepancy between our run and those of \citet{Carrera_2015,Yang_2017,Li_2021} reflects a limitation of all small-box simulations.
+The difference in local conditions between our runs and those of \citet{Carrera_2015,Yang_2017,Li_2021} reflects a limitation of all small-box simulations.
 They all effectively assume that the particular value of $Z$ is maintained over an extended region of the disk, which may not translate well to pressure bumps where high $Z$ is only attained in a small region.
 Only a high-res large-box simulation like ours can determine whether localized changes to $(Z,\Pi)$ lead to planetesimal formation.

 Figure \ref{fig:hi-res-1800} shows the snapshot at $t = 180\Omegainv$ in greater detail.
 The density maximum is not inside the particle pileup; instead, it occurs about $\sim 1.1H$ downstream, at $x \approx -2.4H$, and it merely reflects a brief moment when the particles have sedimented to the midplane but turbulence has not fully developed.
 At $t = 180\Omegainv$ one can see features of Kelvin-Helmholtz turbulence around $-2.5H < x < -2.2H$.
 Using the convention employed by \citet{Gole_2020}, we calculate that $\alpha = 6\times 10^{-5}$ in the active region and near the midplane ($|z| < 0.02H$), compared to an average of $\alpha = 4\times 10^{-6}$ across the entire domain.
 At later times we see similar features but with a higher particle scale height.
 After $t \approx 200\Omegainv$ we seem to reach a steady state with no sign of strong clumping (see Fig.~\ref{fig:dmax}).